home-assistant/developers.home-assistant/docs/development_testing.md

 pytest ./tests/components/<your_component>/ --cov=homeassistant.components.<your_component> --cov-report term-missing -vv
 ```

+Or, in Visual Studio Code, launch the task `Code Coverage`.

 ### Preventing linter errors

 Several linters are setup to run automatically when you try to commit as part of running `script/setup` in the [virtual environment](development_environment.mdx).